abhi18av/nf-tower-docs-orgs-and-teams/content/docs/getting-started/usage.md

 ## Hosted

 To try Tower, visit [tower.nf](https://tower.nf/login) and login with GitHub or Google credentials to get started.
 The [Launching Pipelines](/docs/launch/) documentation section gives step-by-step instructions to start your first pipeline.
-Hosted tower.nf has a limitation of five concurrent workflow executions.
+Hosted Tower at tower.nf has a limitation of five concurrent workflow executions.

 {{% pretty_screenshot img="/uploads/2020/10/starting_tower_nf.png" %}}